If you enjoy this article, or any other content from this website, please subscribe to the newsletter. Your support can make a big difference!

 If you've made pumpkin pie, there's also a chance you've purchased canned pumpkin pie filling — pumpkin flavoured with pumpkin spice that has been pre-sweetened.
 In this recipe, we're not interested in pumpkin pie puree.
 We're looking for pumpkin puree, which can be canned or homemade.

 As pumpkin puree is so simple to make, I just prepared it at home.
-Note that it is also impossible to find canned in Malta.
+Note that it is also near to impossible to find canned pumpkin puree in Malta.

 Spiced Pumpkin Breakfast Bowl